 Florida Real Estate Law FAQ

-Here are some frequently asked questions and answers regarding Florida real estate law by Florida Bar Board Certified Real Estate Attorney Jim Martin.
+Here are some frequently asked questions and answers regarding Florida real estate law by Florida Bar Board Certified Real Estate Attorney James W. Martin.
 This is provided for general information and not specific legal advice.

 For additional information, see Jim Martin’s free ebooks “Florida Real Estate Sales Contracts” and “Florida Real Estate Lease Agreements“, which are also available in print on Amazon and Barnes and Noble.